fluent/fluent-bit-docs/configuration/tls_ssl.md

 Fluent Bit provides integrated support for _Transport Layer Security_ \(TLS\) and it predecessor _Secure Sockets Layer_ \(SSL\) respectively.
 In this section we will refer as TLS only for both implementations.

-Each output plugin that requires to perform Network I\/O can optionally enable TLS and configure the behavior.
-The following table describe the properties available:
+Each output plugin that requires to perform Network I/O can optionally enable TLS and configure the behavior.
+The following table describes the properties available:

 | Property | Description | Default |
 | --- | --- | --- |